 If the God Panas is responsible for all this, the viewer will decide.

 In the series "Cellphone-mania" we meet the artist's reflection on the new mania of our times, which pushes her to freely paint portraits of women - charcoal figures.

 The period "Swimming" and "Hammam", includes sketches on paper, where the bodies float in the center on an intact surface.
 There are fewer direct references to the landscape, although the figures coexist with the landscape harmoniously.

-Finally, during the quarantine period, Sandra Fourlis works on showcase busts combining oil, acrylic and other materials.
+Finally, during the quarantine period, Sandra Fourlis works on vintage busts combining oil, acrylic, cement mortar and other materials.
 These projects will be the "Lockdown Project" series.

 Sandra Fourlis’ art is an experimentation of abstract moving figures, both male and female, with pencil, charcoal and acrylic on canvas or wooden boards.

 Her airy figures are inspired by the past, mainly by Greek culture and mythology, by the dance, the female body but also by contemporary themes.

 Her dominant style is influenced by cubism and her work is spontaneous, simplistic, abstract with colorful wide strokes, expressive, relaxed, playful, with musicality and movement.

 Sandra Fourlis does not want her art to bother or burden anyone, but to bring a happy message, to leave a mark of a perpetual dance, of a tireless troupe that tours in the summertime through the centuries.